MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 Next, add a DocuSign Template and fill in the details for your cloud flow.

 1. In the design studio, choose **Setup > Cloud Flows**.
-1. Input the DocuSign template metadata in the fields provided.
-This includes Template ID, Template Name, Role Name, and Table.
+1. Input the DocuSign template metadata in the fields provided, including *Template ID*, *Template Name*, *Role Name*, and *Table*.

+ADD PHOTO HERE

-1. Map the form table fields to DocuSign tabs that are included in the document.
+1. Map the form table fields to DocuSign tabs in the document.

 ADD PHOTO HERE